datastax-demos/powertrain-workshop/docsrc/content/index.md

 The HTML5 race car video game (mobile compatible) communicates with the Scala Play Framework application via web sockets (push).
 The real time streaming data is published to a Kafka queue.

 DSE Analytics is used to run a Spark streaming application that listens to the Kafka queue, processes the data and writes cql metrics to DSE and contextual data to DSE graph using gremlin.
-To view the results of the race car data we use, a DSE Search driven time series dashboard (powered by SiLK is the port of Kibana for SOLR).
+To view the results of the race car data we use a 3d representation of the data powered by deck.gl and kepler.gl.